 Knowing the signs of addiction could save someone’s life.
-In order to combat addiction, you must first identify that somebody has an addiction, whether that person is you, a family member, a close friend, a co-worker, or someone else.
+However, to combat addiction, you must first identify that somebody has a habit, whether you, a family member, a close friend, a co-worker or someone else.

-- If you know someone who is in financial disarray, even though it seems they shouldn’t be, addiction may be the culprit
+- If you know someone in financial disarray, even though it seems they shouldn’t be, addiction may be the culprit.

 Addiction is a compulsion that often overwhelms the logic centers of the brain.
-That is why many of the signs of addiction are a result of poor decision making.
-However, not all poor decisions caused by physiological changes is a result of addiction.
+That is why many of the signs of addiction are a result of poor decision-making.
+However, not all poor decisions caused by physiological changes are a result of addiction.

 Periodic behavioral changes are a common sign of mood swings caused by withdrawal symptoms.
-When the amount of the substance in the person drops below a certain threshold, they experience mental withdrawal symptoms that often manifest as waspishness, depression, resentment, anger, and poor focus.
+When the person drops below a certain threshold, they experience mental withdrawal symptoms that often manifest as waspishness, depression, resentment, anger, and lacking focus.
 If this type of behavior seems apparent cyclically in a person, they probably have an addiction.

-When a person wants more painkillers, they often go through multiple doctors until one prescribes a higher dose or stronger painkiller.
+When a person wants more painkillers, they often go through multiple doctors until one prescribes a higher dose or more potent painkiller.

-Many of the above signs apply to identifying painkiller addiction, but there are also additional signs that are specific to painkiller addiction that you should watch for if you have concerns.
+Many of the above signs apply to identifying painkiller addiction.
+Still, additional symptoms are specific to painkiller addiction that you should watch for if you have concerns.

 Stashes and Overuse

-Not all addiction is of illegal substances like cocaine or meth.
+Not all addiction is to illegal substances like cocaine or meth.
 Often addiction is for something legal like alcohol.
-With these addictions, it is often easy to identify warning signs simply by looking for excessive stashes of the substance in question or recognizing excessive use of the substance.
-A glass of wine a day isn’t that big a deal.
-A glass of wine with every meal and another for dessert is probably a problem.
+With these addictions, it is often easy to identify warning signs simply by looking for excessive stashes of the substance in question or recognizing excessive use of the essence.
+For example, a glass of wine a day isn’t that big a deal.
+However, a glass of wine with every meal and another for dessert is probably a problem.

 Obtaining Alternate Sources